Tim Stanley

-Timothy Randolph Stanley (born 1 April 1982) is a British journalist, author and historian.
+Timothy Randolph Stanley (born 13 July 1982) is a British journalist and historian.

 Early life and education

 Educated at The Judd School, a grammar school in Tonbridge, Kent, Stanley taught as a gap student at Solefield School, Sevenoaks, before reading modern history at Trinity College, Cambridge, where he graduated as Bachelor of Arts (BA).

 Stanley then pursued postgraduate studies at the Faculty of History, University of Cambridge, completing a Master of Philosophy (MPhil) degree, then taking a doctorate of Philosophy (PhD).
-His doctoral thesis was submitted in 2008, and was titled "Jimmy Carter and the Democratic Party, 1977-1981".
-It concerned Edward M. Kennedy's role in the US Democratic Party in the 1980s, which was published in 2010 as his first solo book, Kennedy vs. Carter: The 1980 Battle for the Democratic Party's Soul.

-A kinsman of the earls of Derby, he was raised as a Baptist.
+Stanley was raised as a Baptist.
 In 2002 he began to consider himself to be an Anglican, and was baptised as an Anglican at Little St. Mary's, Cambridge, in New Year 2003.
 He subsequently aligned himself with the Church of England's Anglo-Catholic wing, before being received into the Catholic Church, aged 23.

-Active in student journalism at Cambridge and, contributing to student newspaper Varsity, Stanley unsuccessfully ran for a sabbatical post on Cambridge University Students' Union.
-Standing in 2007 as Welfare Officer, his manifesto comprised a handwritten note simply stating: "This is hand-written because I was too drunk to write a manifesto.
-There is no better testament to my character."
+Stanley was active in student journalism at Cambridge and contributing to student newspaper Varsity.